Half of 91 Freeway in Corona Slated for Weekend-Long Closure

+Drivers will likely face delays this weekend in the Corona area where two major Southern California freeways meet.

-The eastbound 91 Freeway in downtown Corona is slated to be shut down this weekend for re-surfacing work, and motorists were advised to plan for alternate routes in advance, or be prepared for long delays going through the construction zone.
+The eastbound 91 Freeway in downtown Corona is slated to be shut down for re-surfacing work.
+That means drivers are urged to plan ahead and seek alternate routes through the community in Riverside County.

 The full eastbound closure is slated to start at 9 p.m.
-Friday between Main Street and the 91/Interstate 15 interchange, with all five lanes out of service until 5 a.m.
-Monday, according to the Riverside County Transportation Commission.
+Friday between Main Street and the interchange of the 91 and 15 freeways.
+All five lanes will be closed until 5 a.m.
+Monday.

-The agency said that the closure is required for ongoing operations connected to the $12.6 million "91 Refresh Project,'' which entails resurfacing lanes, modifying retaining walls and repairing concrete barriers on both sides of the 91.

-This weekend's closure, which will not impact the westbound 91, was originally scheduled last month, but RCTC decided to postpone it at that time due to concerns about crews' preparedness under the proposed schedule.
+This weekend's closure, which will not impact the westbound 91, was originally scheduled last month, but it was postponed at that time due to concerns about crews' preparedness under the proposed schedule.

-The Pomona (60) Freeway to the north of the 91 will be open to all eastbound travel, as well as Interstate 10.

 Local